ericzhang-cn/ailingbot/README_en.md

 IM chatbots.
 With AilingBot, you can:

-- ☕ **Code-free usage**: Quickly integrate existing AI large-scale models into mainstream IM chatbots (such as WeChat Enterprise, Feishu, DingTalk, Slack etc.) to interact with AI models through IM chatbots and complete business requirements.
+- ☕ **Code-free usage**: Quickly integrate existing AI large-scale models into mainstream IM chatbots (such as WeChat Work, Feishu, DingTalk, Slack etc.) to interact with AI models through IM chatbots and complete business requirements.
 Currently, AilingBot has built-in capabilities for multi-turn dialogue and document knowledge Q&A, and more capabilities will be added in the future.
 - 🛠️**Secondary development**: AilingBot provides a clear engineering architecture, interface definition, and necessary